 4. Trim carefully and in the right areas

-Letting a barber handle this task is often the safest, particularly when you’ve got specific needs involving sideways beard hair.
+Letting a barber handle this task is often best, particularly when you’ve got specific needs involving sideways beard hair.

 Trimming too short in areas where you have a higher proportion of hairs that face in different directions can make it seem more obvious.